Multi-lingual Functional Evaluation for Large Language Models: Conclusion

 \paragraph{Limitations.} We use automated translation tools like Google Translate in constructing CL-IFEval and CL-GSMSym.
 While these tools offer broad language coverage and facilitate large-scale data generation, they introduce potential inaccuracies, particularly for lower resourced languages like Yoruba, and when dealing with conversions across metric and imperial measurement systems.

 Another limitation is the emphasis in our analysis on open-weight models.
-While we evaluate gpt-4o-mini and Claude Sonnet 3.5 with CL-IFEval as a commercial baseline, our primary focus remains on open-weight models such as Mixtral-8x7B, Mistral-7B, Gemma2-9B-it, Qwen3-8B and AYA models.
+Our primary focus remains on open-weight models such as Mixtral-8x7B, Mistral-7B, Gemma2-9B-it, Qwen3-8B and AYA models.
 This creates a possible inherent bias in the scope of our comparisons, as proprietary models may perform significantly better than their open-weight counter-parts.
 On the other hand, the consistency and transparency of open-weight models make them the preferable object of study -- the incorporation of proprietary models can make results hard to reproduce reliably.

 \paragraph{Future Work.} Future directions include systematically curating higher-quality translations, expanding into multi-lingual code or multi-modal instruction evaluation, and further investigating the robustness and error patterns in both functional and static benchmarks.
 Also, as functional evaluations involve automatic verification, there is some possibility of extrapolating this framework in the training and evaluation of multi-lingual reasoning models~\cite{yong2025crosslingualreasoningtesttimescaling}.